 Getting conditional approval

-Applying for pre-approval involves checking your credit.
+Applying for pre-approval involves a credit check.
 If you make several applications to multiple lenders, this could negatively impact your credit score.

 If you’re actively thinking about buying a home, it can be useful to check how much you’re eligible to borrow from a bank or lender.
 This process is called home loan pre-approval or conditional approval.